Trams in Brussels: Intermodal integration

-STIB sees itself as a provider of mobility rather than just public transport, and has a 49% share in the Cambio carsharing franchise.
-The Brussels conurbation — 19 municipalities plus adjoining commuter belt — is also served by a fairly dense network of main-line trains.
+STIB/MIVB sees itself as a provider of mobility rather than just public transport, and has a 49% share in the Cambio carsharing franchise.
+The Brussels conurbation—19 municipalities plus adjoining commuter belt—is also served by a fairly dense network of main-line trains.
 The MOBIB contactless smart card can be used on buses, trams, the metro and for mainline railway season tickets, and is gradually being extended to other modes, although it is not yet accepted for single journeys by De Lijn.
 A simple tariff system permits unlimited changes with a one-hour period for €2.50 when bought from the driver, €2.10 from a ticket machine.
 Real-time arrival indicators have been installed at many tram stops.
-On 1 July 2020 contactless payment by debit card, credit cart, smartphone or smartwatch was introduced.
+On 1 July 2020, contactless payment by debit card, credit card, smartphone or smartwatch was introduced.

 Ridership has been rising, and user-friendly features that have grown up through custom and practice help this.
 For instance, passengers open the doors by pressing a green strip on the central pole (in PCC trams) or an illuminated button (on Flexity trams), and drivers usually make a point of waiting for latecomers.
 However, overcrowding in peak hours and at weekends is common.
 The rate of detected fare-dodging is 4.15%, despite periodic enforcement campaigns, and this is being addressed by the installation of ticket barriers in all metro stations.
 From 2013, the obligation to check out of as well as into the system is being progressively introduced.